vimalavinisha/angular2-image-popup/README.md

 - and so on... (check the official documentation [HERE](https://ks89.github.io/angular-modal-gallery.github.io/))

+## Features
+- Angular module to import this library
+- Angular component to display the image gallery
+- AOT support
+- Angular >= 4 (Angular >=5 supported from version 4.0.0)
+- Tested with Webpack 3 + Treeshaking and also inside a Lazy loaded module (check `demo/webpack`)
+- Tested with SystemJs 0.20.x and Angular-cli 1.x.x
+- and so on... (check the official documentation [HERE](https://ks89.github.io/angular-modal-gallery.github.io/))

 ## How to use it?

 Two different ways (both of them are good):